PyBana/Project_TicTacToe/README.md

 ## How to Play

+### Python Version

   1. Run the script in a Python environment.
   2. Players take turns entering their moves by specifying the row and column number.
   3. The game will display the updated board after each move.
   4. The game announces the winner or a draw when applicable.

+### Java Version

+  1. Compile and run the Java program.
+  2. Players take turns entering their moves by specifying the row and column number.
+  3. The game will display the updated board after each move.
+  4. The game announces the winner or a draw when applicable..

 ## Future Improvements